JuanPabloGil/google-chrome-extension-react-tailwind-template/README.md

 - `src/static/manifest.json`: Update the extension's metadata, including name, description, version, and permissions.
 - `src/static/icon.png`: Replace with your own extension icon.
-- `webpack.common.js`: Adjust paths or configurations if necessary.
+- `webpack.common.js`: Replace in `getHtmlPlugin` with you project name.
 - `package.json`: Modify the project name, version, author, and other relevant details.

 ## Installation